» Public Art Grows in Fremont

-In case you haven’t noticed, the Fremont tradition of public art is alive and well, in spite of progressive development and its growth as a high-tech hub.
+In case you haven’t noticed, the Fremont tradition of public art is alive and well, in spite of progressive development and the area’s growth as a high-tech hub.
 Let’s document this ongoing phenomenon in our neighborhoods, alleys and small business corridors in 2017.
 With the Burke Gilman trail snaking its way right along our waterfront paralleling 34th Ave, it’s an easy side-cycle tour to view Fremont in all its artsy glory.
 To get us started, here are a few favorites from our readers.

 Evo The ever-colorful, always lively Evo storefront on Stone Way North leads the pack for public art, with its enormous concrete canvas covering the entire south side of the building.
-The newest incarnation of its massive mural is viewable in all its glory on Stone Way North and 35th.
+The newest incarnation of its massive mural is on Stone Way North and 35th.
 (See photo above.)

 Our Neon Mermaid